Funny Travel Stories

 From the frenetic streets of Tokyo to Kyoto’s deer-filled parks and the ‘lost in time’ feeling of the Noto Peninsula.
 This series shows a Japan that is full of contrasts and surprises for the curious traveller.

-See also Top 10 Time Travel Stories
+See also Best Travel Stories in the World

 The Galactic Freeway